HaHa421/rxqlite/README.md

 will start three instances of rxqlited.

-On first cluster run , we need to initialize the cluster: we then init as above the leader:
+On first cluster run , we need to initialize the cluster: we first init the leader as above:
 ```bash
 curl http://localhost:21001/cluster/init -H "Content-Type: application/json" -d '{}'
 ```